criticalreading/criticalreading.github.io/aboutus.md

 subtitle: A Little Story
 ---

-### About Elliott
+### About Elliott Kuecker

-Elliott Kuecker considers himself fortunate to be a member in one of the longest-running critical theory reading groups born in 1994 at the University of Florida.
-The Marxist Reading Group is still going and has hosted a successful annual conference for years, and has been integral to the ongoing influence of Marxism at the University of Florida English department.
-Elliott has many years of experience running successful reading groups, including the Critical Digital Humanities Working Group, for the past two years here at UGA.
+Elliott has co-coordinated reading groups as UGA-- Digital Humanities Working Group, Critical Digital Humanities Faculty Learning Circle, Education & Labor Reading Group-- and participated in many more.
+He has worked in libraries for over ten years, serving as a preservation assistant, digitization tech, stacks manager, college archivist, and collection management librarian.
+He is now an instructional librarian in the humanities.
+He is also a PhD candidate in Educational Theory and Practice.
+He has published on academic labor, interdisciplinary research methodology, and pedagogic practice.

-### About Hamed
+### About Hamed Yaghoobian
-Hamed Yaghoobian comes from a technical background in engineering and computer science.
+Hamed comes from a technical background in Engineering and Computer Science.
+He is a PhD candidate in the CS department at UGA.
+His research in CS focuses on studying emotionality, subjectivity and their embodiments in text.
 He finds writing about himself in the third-person a little weird.
 I mean, I do.